66th Armor Regiment: World War II

 In December 1942, the regiment was part of the amphibious invasion of Morocco in North Africa and led the division's entry into Casablanca.
 The regiment next participated in the invasion of Sicily.

 On 10 June 1944 (D+4), the three battalions of the regiment landed on Gold Beach in Normandy.
 Four days later the regiment (as part of Combat Command A of the 2nd Armored Division) fought through elements of the German 6th Fallschirmjäger Regiment of the 2nd Fallschirmjäger Division and elements of the 17th SS Panzergrenadier Division southwest of Carentan, France at the Battle of Bloody Gulch.
 Later progress was also initially difficult in combat against elements of the newly arrived 116th Panzer Division and surviving elements of the Panzer Lehr Division.
 In a difficult battle in the streets of the village of Percy and on surrounding high ground on 30 July, against some of the eight Panthers Generalleutnant Fritz Bayerlein had found and rallied from workshops at neighboring Villebaudon on 28 July, the 3/66th was to lose 13 tanks and was forced to pull out of the city losing another five tanks outside Centry to heavy Nebelwerfer and other mortar fire.
 On 31 July 3/66th was down to only 24 operational tanks.
-The regiment fought across France to the German border with the rest of the division and the U.S. Third Army, but was diverted north to counter the German advance during the Battle of the Bulge, assisting in the destruction of the 2nd Panzer Division and capturing Houffalize, Belgium.
+The regiment fought across France to the German border with the rest of the division and the U.S. First Army.

+After the conquest of Aachen, the U.S. Ninth Army was inserted into the Allied lines.
+2nd Armored Division along with XIX Corps were reassigned and became the veteran formation of Ninth Army.
+During the Battle of the Bulge, the 66th Regiment along with the 2nd Armored Division moved 100 miles to the west to meet the spearhead of the German attack, the 2nd Panzer Division, just four miles from the Meuse River.
+At dawn on Christmas Day, the 66th Regiment began the attack that would halt the German advance.
+Over the next few days the regiment assisted in the destruction of the 2nd Panzer Division and the capture of Houffalize, Belgium.

-On 14 June 1944, just after arriving in France, the Regiment was reorganized to align with newer armored division structure.
+On 14 June 1944, just after arriving in France, the regiment was reorganized to align with newer armored division structure.
 While the regimental designation was retained, companies were formally aligned with battalions.
 For example, the 1st Battalion no longer had companies A, B, and C, instead now it had Company C (M5 Stuart) and Companies F and I (M4 Sherman).
 2nd Battalion received Company A (M5) and kept Companies D and E (M4).
 3rd Battalion gained Company B (M5) and maintained Companies G and H (M4).
 The regiment would fight with this organization for the remainder of the war.

 The regiment was twice cited in the Order of the Day of the Belgian Army.
 Captain James M. Burt, the commander of B Company, 66th Armored Regiment, was awarded the Medal of Honor for his heroism during the Battle of Aachen in October 1944.
-Captain Burt later served as Honorary Colonel of the Regiment.
+Captain Burt later served as honorary colonel of the regiment.